 Your childbirth educator is knowledgeable and can answer questions.
 In fact anyone on your birthing team (your massage therapist, acupuncturist, chiropractor or doula) can most likely answer your questions or she will know who can.
 I have been working with expectant and new moms for over 15 years and in that time, I have heard lots of questions and concerns.
 I thought it would be helpful to gather all those concerns and put them together in a prenatal guide.
 I now have an eBook called “Your Journey Through Pregnancy – Navigate with Knowledge.”
 It has information about every trimester including the 4th trimester.
 You’ll know what’s happening and what to expect and tips on how to best deal with specific situations.

 Here is a short list of helpful resources, including the eBook.
 I hope this is helpful.

-- “Your Journey Through Pregnancy – Navigate with Knowledge” by me, Laura Lacey.
-This eBook is a complete guide to pregnancy with advice for every trimester including the all-important “4th trimester.”
+- “Your Journey Through Pregnancy – Navigate with Knowledge” I wrote this eBook is a complete guide to pregnancy with advice for every trimester including the all-important “4th trimester.”

 - La Leche League It’s a good idea to learn about breastfeeding before you actually do it.